Chameleon-company/MOP-Code/README.md

-# D2I (Melbourne City)
+# Melbourne Open Data Playground
-A Squad in the Data 2 Intelligence Consulting Tribe as part of the Deakin Industry Student Capstone (DISC) Project.
+A delivarable of the Chameleon comapny's Melbourne City Open Data project and part of the Deakin Industry Student Capstone (DISC) Project.

 ## Previous members (T3 2021)
 | **Seniors** | **Juniors** |